graymond/destiny-/README.md

 New Score display
 New animations(A+)
 collision(F,and A+)
-Flat platform/ new image
+Infinite platform.
 Redo title screen.